replayzor/replay/README.md

 - 👋 Hi, I’m Ionut Oltean
 - 👀 I’m interested in learning React JS
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on anything that i can do :)
+- 💞️ I'm a fast learner and self taught software developer who is eager to learn and expand my knowledge while being part of a great team
-- 📫 How to reach me @replayzor ig
+- 📫 How to reach me https://www.linkedin.com/in/ionut-oltean/

 <!---
 replayzor/replayzor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.